madrkash/ProductAPI/README.md

 3. Small and appropriate interfaces ensuring substitution and ease of testing.
 4. Generics where appropriate to support code reusability.
 5. Asynchronous flow throughout the application.
-6. **Automapper** to separate out the Api models from the database ones.
+6. **Automapper** to separate out the DTOs (Data Transfer Objects) from the database ones.

 ### Diagnostics

 1. Included appropriate exception handling both at global and specific scenario levels.
 2. Implemented logging using  **Serilog** and **Serilog File Sink**.
-3. Returned the appropriate status codes for different find of failures.
+3. Returned the appropriate status codes for different kind of failures.

 ### Resilience
 1. Input validation using **FluentValidation**.